raw-lab/mercat2/README.md

  * -n N        no of cores [default = all]
  * -c C        minimum kmer count [default = 10]
  * -pro        protein input file (.faa)
- * -q          raw nucleotide reads as [.fq, .fastq]
  * -p          protein mode on nucleotide assembled contigs.
-Must be one of ['.fa', '.fna', '.ffn', '.fasta']
+Must be one of ['.fa', '.fna', '.ffn', '.fasta', '.fastq']
  * -h, --help  show this help message